brainworkup/bwu/inst/rmarkdown/templates/neuropsych_report_adult/skeleton/1_nse-2.md

 This report is based on a review of available medical records, clinical interviews, and information gathered across multiple days of testing.
 Intervention planning was discussed with (ref:first-name) and (ref:his-her) (ref:family) during interactive feedback on the final day of the evaluation.

-## Background

-(ref:first-name) began experiencing symptoms of x, y, and z in 200X.

 ## Relevant History

 ### Developmental/Medical